 One of my REs believed that if I could keep plowing through the heartbreak, I might end up lucky.
 Because she believed that for me, taking home a healthy baby comes down to a statistical roll of some lucky dice.

-I have spent the last five years of my life either pregnant, miscarrying, or waiting to be pregnant again.
+I spent five years of my life either pregnant, miscarrying, or waiting to be pregnant again.
 Before the last two CPs I was working with my therapist to end this journey and live in gratitude for the amazing daughter I have.
 Well, the gratitude exists to the moon and back but I want another baby.
 More accurately, I found myself completely unable to adjust to my new normal as a woman not trying to have another, and still desperately craved another baby with every fiber of my being.
 So we began a new chapter, egg donor IVF.